-Check out this list of recommendations to help choose the best fertilizers for tomatoes.
-These products have high reputations for quality, value, and growing big, healthy, great-tasting tomatoes.
+Check out this list of recommendations to help choose one of the best fertilizers for your tomatoes.
+These products boast quality, value, and track records of growing big, healthy, great-tasting tomatoes.

 From Dr. Earth, this tomato, vegetable, and herb fertilizer is comprised of high-quality human- and feed-grade ingredients, while being enriched with multi-minerals, proteins, carbohydrates, humic acids, and trace elements.
 The fertilizer promotes healthy soils that help grow high-quality, nutritious vegetables at home.

 Granular organic fertilizers like this are easy to use and long-lasting.
 Dr. Earth’s is a bit more expensive than other products, but it’s a fair price for high-quality ingredients and beautiful, delicious tomatoes.
 This fertilizer, produced sustainably in the United States, makes the list of Non-GMO Project-verified fertilizers as well as the Organic Material Review Institute’s list for organic gardening.

 The NPK ratio is 4-6-3.

 Organic gardeners know that the key to long-term sustainable soil health is to feed the soil.
 From Espoma, this is an all-natural organic plant food that increases the soil’s biological activity and delivers organic nutrients efficiently to plants.
 Thousands of beneficial microbes enhance the product’s effectiveness and it contains all 15 essential nutrients.

 When incorporated into the soil at planting time, the Espoma fertilizer provides a continuous balanced feed.
 It supports strong root development, healthy foliage, overall plant vigor and excellent fruit set.
 Plus, the 5 percent calcium content helps to prevent blossom end rot.
 Pets are attracted to the scent, so be sure to safely store the package out of reach.